LIMUNIMI/CitationIsNotCollaboration/slides/slides.md

 Tobin South _et al._ observed a critical transition in the _eigenvector centrality_

 - Does the same happen for other centralities? <!-- .element: class="fragment " data-fragment-index="1" -->
+- Does the same happen for the directed graph? <!-- .element: class="fragment " data-fragment-index="2" -->
-- Does a graph sampled from the SGC model behave the same as the Spotify graph? <!-- .element: class="fragment " data-fragment-index="2" -->
+- Does a graph sampled from the SGC model behave the same as the Spotify graph? <!-- .element: class="fragment " data-fragment-index="3" -->

 ---